QIIED/RebornModding.com/README.md

 # RebornModding.com
-A prototype gaming Modding Website based on Moddb.com but better
+A prototype gaming Modding Website based on Moddb.com form structure but better